spatialos/UnrealGDK/docs/features.md

-> This [pre-alpha](https://docs.improbable.io/reference/13.1/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)
+<%(Callout type="warn" message="This [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS Unreal GDK is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)")%>

 # Feature list

 The SpatialOS Unreal GDK works by approximating SpatialOS entities to Unreal Actors.
 Any properties and commands within an entity’s component work in the way properties and RPCs work when applied to Actors.
-(You can find out more about SpatialOS [entities, components and properties](https://docs.improbable.io/reference/13.1/shared/concepts/entities) in the SpatialOS documentation.)
+(You can find out more about SpatialOS [entities, components and properties](https://docs.improbable.io/reference/latest/shared/concepts/entities) in the SpatialOS documentation.)

 The SpatialOS Unreal GDK pre-alpha release (2018-07-31) has the following features: